Arvid-G/alfred-tokyo-night-moon-theme/README.md

 Taken from my other Alfred Theme (Nord: https://github.com/Arvid-G/alfred-nord-theme) (but same process):

-Click on the tokyo-night-moon.alfredappearance file.
+Click on the Tokyo Night.alfredappearance or the Tokyo Day.alfredappearance file (what every you prefer (or both ;) ).
 <img width="937" height="267" alt="image" src="https://github.com/user-attachments/assets/fb250868-bcb6-4ab5-ae56-6d83b850a43a" />

 Then click download raw file.